JianQuanMa/TheBoringProject/README.md

 I added this to test.
-This is the readme file of the demo project and will serve as a documentational file.